-Performance outcomes Acceptable outcomes AO30.3 In-stream work is scheduled for the driest time of the year.
+Performance outcomes Acceptable outcomes AND AO30.3 In-stream work is scheduled for the driest time of the year.
 AND AO30.4 In-stream construction is completed as quickly as possible to lessen the impact on fish and habitats, and timed to minimise conflict with fish migrations.
 AND AO30.5 Routes for the developments are planned to minimise the impact on fish passage and fish habitat (for example, roads and railways minimise crossings and avoid crossings in environmentally sensitive areas).
 PO31 The development does not cause, or minimises direct or indirect disturbance to the bed and banks adjacent to the approved AO31.1 Removal of stream-bank vegetation and disturbance to the natural banks and bed of the waterway is avoided or minimised.
 AND footprint of works.
 AO31.2 Disturbance to the outer bank of waterway beds during work and while gaining access is minimised.
 AND AO31.3 Heavy machinery is excluded from fragile areas and areas which host fisheries resources .
 AND AO31.4 After completion of the in-stream works, all areas of the bed and banks of the waterway that are outside of the approved permanent footprint of the works, and which have been disturbed as a result of the construction or raising of the waterway barrier works , are returned to their original profile and stabilised to promote regeneration of natural fish habitats .
-AND AO31.5 By the completion of works, the profiles of the bed and banks are reinstated to natural stream profiles and stability.
+AO31.5 By the completion of works, the profiles of the bed and banks are reinstated to natural stream profiles and stability.
 AND AO31.6 The waterway bed will be retained with natural substrate, or reconstructed with substrate comparable to the natural substrate size and consistency.
 AND AO31.7 Vegetation and cover will be rapidly re-established so that the native plant community at the site can recover or be enhanced (for example, by using native species).
-AND AO31.8 Fish habitats, including fisheries resource values, will be able to naturally regenerate to pre-works conditions.
+AND AO31.8 Fish habitats , including fisheries resource values, will be able to naturally regenerate to pre-works conditions.
 Editor's note: Monitoring of the success of fish habitat regeneration, within and adjacent to the work site, will be a development permit condition.
-Additional requirements for development within n a wild river area other than within a HPA PO32 Sediment and other polluting material must be captured during construction and operation of a waterway barrier.
-During construction: AO32.1 Environmental safety measures such as silt curtains must be used to capture sediments.
-AND AO32.2 No polluting material such as debris, chemicals, or construction material to be stored in the stream bed, unless they are to be used immediately.
-AND After construction:
+Additional requirements for development within n a strategic environmental area PO32 Sediment and other polluting material must be captured during construction and operation of a waterway barrier.
+AO32.1 During construction: (1) environmental safety measures such as silt curtains are used to capture sediments (2) materials that are pollutants (such as debris, chemicals, or construction material) are not stored in the stream bed, unless they are to be used immediately.
+AND